abcnorio/nspawn-aiml/Readme.md

 EOF
 ```

 Basically, the `iptables` script first disables the network of the container and sets the DNS entry in `$CONTAINERROOT/etc/resolv.conf` to `127.0.0.1` (localhost).
 Then it protects the file as read-only with the mighty `chattr -i [...]`.
 The whitelisted domains are all resolved and written to `/etc/hosts` inside the container.
 The file is later marked as read-only as well and cannot be changed by the container.
 The next step is to use `iptables` to create chains for `INPUT` and `FORWARD` to allow for stateful firewall and drop everything not being part of the whitelisted domain list.
-The domains are converted to `ipv4` by using `dig`. `ipv6` is not supported.
+The domains are restricted to `ipv4` by using `dig`. `ipv6` is not supported.
 The created firewall rules are printed on the terminal and it finishes by enabling the network of the container.
 Each time the whitelisted domains file is changed, the `iptables` script has to be re-run.
 The initial whitelisted domains are printed at the end of the tutorial.
 They are sufficient to apply everything from the tutorial (conda environment, install ComfyUI, Debian security updates).
 If something changes, just add the missing domain to the whitelist (see error message on the terminal) and re-run the script.

 ```bash